django-import-export/django-import-export/README.rst

 Straightforward, reliable and comprehensive file import / export for your Django application.

-django-import-export lets you manage import / export to and from variety of sources (csv, xlsx, json etc).
+django-import-export lets you manage import / export to and from a variety of sources (csv, xlsx, json etc).

-Includes optional integration with Django Admin site.
+It can be run programmatically, or with optional integration with Django Admin site:

 |main_screenshot|